 But website defacements?
 As CNBC puts it, they’re “meaningless.”

 The Cyber Solarium commission that’s been working for the past year to develop recommendations for US cyber strategy offered a preview of their final report (expected in March or April) at the Council on Foreign Relations yesterday.
 CyberScoop has a summary.
 The Solarium will call for both enhanced US capabilities, and a White House cyber czar.

-Today's issue includes events affecting Austria, China, Indonesia, Iran, Israel, Pakistan, Papua, Russia, Taiwan, United Kingdom, United States
+Today's issue includes events affecting Austria, China, Indonesia, Iran, Israel, Pakistan, Papua, Russia, Taiwan, United Kingdom, and United States.

 Bring your own context.